hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Determinism requires a root descriptor at /.well-known/stack.

+“The Root Descriptor is a deterministic discovery manifest, not an internal authority oracle; determinism comes from resolving the five external anchors and verifying their binding back to the Root Descriptor.”

 The anchors must be external domain-owned endpoints that point back to the Root Descriptor.
 This creates the "semantic triangle" that prevents spoofing and forces machine resolution.